CodeMystero/CodeMystero.github.io/_posts/2023-11-26-sonarSensor.md

 	uwTick = 0;
 }

-//The following function completes a sequence of generating a pulse, reading the echo,
-//and then restoring the clock to its original state. so that Hal_Delay() can be used again void HAL_Delay_Porting(){
+/*The following function completes a sequence of generating a pulse, reading the echo, and then restoring the clock to its original state. so that Hal_Delay() can be used again*/ void HAL_Delay_Porting(){
 	STK_LOAD = 100000 - 1;
 	STK_CRTL |= 7;